Investigation Guide

 What checking someone's background actually means

 The mistake is expecting one search to answer everything immediately.
-In practice, good background research is usually layered: first identify the right person, then choose the record category that matches the question, then move into the most useful jurisdiction.
+Good background research is usually layered: first identify the right person, then choose the record category that matches the specific question, then move into the most useful jurisdiction.

 When I first checked someone's background through a public records search, I expected to see mostly criminal information.
-Instead, the report included things like property liens, business registrations, and address history going back years.
-It became clear that background searches are less about spotting a single red flag and more about assembling a complete picture from many different types of records.
+Instead, the report included property liens, business registrations, and address history going back years.
+It became clear that background searches are less about spotting a single red flag and more about assembling a picture from many different types of records.
+The value was in how those pieces fit together, not in any single result.

 Which records matter most